People’s Postcode Lottery

 Players of Postcode Lottery also support our work to improve gender equity and promote healthy masculinities.
 Too often in the fight for gender equity, the role of boys and men in bringing about positive social change is ignored or even denied.
 At the height of the COVID pandemic, GFC worked with ten community-based partners working with boys and young men, across the North of England, to explore the impacts of masculinities on their lives.
 In September 2021, at the end of the pilot, they finally got to meet in person (following extensive and frequently changing lock-down measures across England) to discuss issues facing boys, young men, and masculine-identifying people today, covering the organizations’ work, the wider world, and local communities.
 From COVID to culture to trans identities to food poverty, each group shared unique insights into how recent events and sociopolitical landscapes have affected this demographic.

-The continuation and growth of this Healthy Masculinities initiative is now being funded by the Education Postcode Trust and we are deeply grateful to them for supporting this critical work that is so often overlooked and chronically underfunded.
+The continuation and growth of this Healthy Masculinities initiative receives funds through Postcode Education Trust thanks to funds raised by players of People’s Postcode Lottery and we are deeply grateful to them for supporting this critical work that is so often overlooked and chronically underfunded.